Schneider Introduces Bill To Address Deadly “Charleston Loophole” In National Firearm Background Check System

-Today, Congressman Brad Schneider (IL-10) announced the introduction of new legislation to address the dangerous loophole that allows some gun sales to be completed without the results of a Federal Bureau of Investigation (FBI) background check.
+WASHINGTON— Today, Congressman Brad Schneider (IL-10) announced the introduction of the Default Proceed Sale Transparency Act to address the dangerous loophole that allows some gun sales to be completed without the results of a Federal Bureau of Investigation (FBI) background check.
 Reps.
 Mike Quigley (IL-05), Jimmy Panetta (CA-20), and Ted Deutch (FL-22) are original co-sponsors.

 Under current law, federal firearm licensees (FFLs) may automatically go forward (“default proceed”) with the sale of a firearm if an FBI background check is not completed after three business days.
 Equally troubling, the FBI has no way of knowing if the sale was made unless they eventually complete the background check and then contact the dealer.

-“It is stunning that hundreds of thousands of guns are sold annually before the results of a federal background check are returned.
-Americans should be justifiably outraged our laws allow this absurd loophole, and I fully support Congressman Clyburn’s legislation to permanently close it,” said Schneider.
-“But while the gun lobby may have stalled that important effort right now, there are commonsense, incremental steps we can take today to ensure the default proceed sale process is safer and more transparent.
-I urge my colleagues to join me in supporting this limited but impactful legislation.
+“It should concern all of us that hundreds of thousands of guns are sold annually before the results of a federal background check are returned.
+Americans are justifiably outraged our laws allow this absurd loophole,” said Brad Schneider.
+“While the gun lobby has stalled efforts to close this loophole, there are commonsense, incremental steps we can take today to ensure the default proceed sale process is safer and more transparent.
+I urge my colleagues to join me in supporting this impactful legislation.
 We in Congress have the ability to save lives if we find the courage to act.”

 “Delayed denials,” when a background check is denied after the three day waiting period, that result in a prohibited purchaser obtaining a firearm, have a deadly history.
-Despite a previous arrest, Dylann Roof was sold the handgun he used to kill nine churchgoers at Emanuel African Methodist Episcopal Church in Charleston under such a sale because the FBI could not acquire his relevant court records within three business days.
+Despite a previous arrest, Dylann Roof was sold the handgun he used to kill nine churchgoers at Emanuel African Methodist Episcopal Church in Charleston under such scenario because the FBI could not acquire his relevant court records within three business days.